[10] Love on Deck (Arcadia Creek #1) by Kasey Stockton

 Review: Okay, look at the genre.
 I obviously read this against my will.
 My gym’s book club alternates between fiction and nonfiction, with each member suggesting a title.
 We write them all down, draw randomly, and the last one picked is what we read.
 The moment I looked this one up, my reaction was UGH.
 And NO THANKS.

 Honestly, I could write a whole post about the things that bothered me about this book.
 First, was some of it true?
 Sure!
 I bet so!
-Was in deeply rooted in being a Christian woman who serves her husband?
+Was it deeply rooted in being a Christian woman who serves her husband?
 Definitely.
 And that might be for someone, but was NOT for me.
 When we reviewed it in class, a lot of us wondered if reading the companion book For Men Only would have made us hate this one less.
 If we saw that there was a book that was telling men how to understand and serve us.

 Alright, here we go.
 This is just a small list of the things that bothered me.

-• And shortly after, if you have financial worries and your man is stressed about supporting the family?
+- And shortly after, if you have financial worries and your man is stressed about supporting the family?
 “By praying for our husbands and looking to the Lord rather than to our circumstances we trust Him to carry both our husbands and their burdens.
 Then from the overflow of our hearts, we can give back to and encourage our men.”
 So if you have financial problems, the Lord will take care of it.
 Cool, cool.

-• And the very last chapter was about how your man wants you to take care of yourself cause you obviously don’t love HIM if you don’t.
+- And the very last chapter was about how your man wants you to take care of yourself cause you obviously don’t love HIM if you don’t.
 I cannot even get into the HORRIBLE examples in that chapter.
 Oh, OH!
 And she said it’s a really sensitive topic so don’t bring it up with him!
 Just do it!

 That was like the gist of the book – pray and don’t really communicate.
 What a pile of trash.
 To me at least.
 Maybe this book is really helpful to a ton of people and that is great!
 But for me, it was a no.